KCErb/hello-ruboto/training/basics/actionbar/setting-up.md

 (Also Note: if you want to use the action bar with API 10 or below.
 It is possible, but I shall not speak of such dark things in this happy place.)

-Now run `cd action_bar` followed by `rake install start`.
+Now do `cd action_bar` followed by `rake install start`.

 (If you just did `rake`, the app would install but not start.
-I recommend `rake install start` because I like to see the app start to prove that everything is working as expected.)
+I recommend `rake install start` because I like to see the app start, to prove that everything is working as expected.)

 Next we'll just create our base app by replacing the contents of `/src/action_bar_activity.rb` with